Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: Hidden supersymmetric structure of static perturbations

 This means that with the general solution of $\phi_{s-1}$ prepared, the conservation of $\mathcal{W}_s$ is equivalent to that of the following quantity:

 From the observations above, the radially conserved quantity~$Y_s$ identically vanishes for $\phi_s$ with regularity at $z=1$, while that is nonzero for the logarithmically divergent solution.
 This shows that $\mathcal{D}_s\phi_s$ itself identically vanishes for $\phi_s$ with regularity.
+The quantity~$Y_s$ is proportional to the induced multipole moment~\cite{Damour:2009vw,Binnington:2009bb} as will be seen in Sec.~\ref{Sec:VanishingLovefromSymmetry}.
 The vanishing of $D_{s}\phi_s$ under the regularity condition is similar to the phenomenon known as ``unbroken supersymmetry'' in the context of supersymmetric quantum mechanics~\cite{Cooper:1994eh}.\footnote{One can show from another conserved quantity~$\mathcal{\tilde{W}}_{s-1}$ that $\mathcal{D}_{-s}\phi_{s-1}$ also identically vanishes; this is also similar to unbroken supersymmetry~\cite{Cooper:1994eh}.}